FreddieRidell/combat-logic/README.md

 # General Notes

+## Action structure

+Actions should have a target, and a series of effects:

+- Target
+- Casting Time
+- Label
+- Report
+- Effect: []
+  - Damage
+  - Add Status (with optional duration)
+  - Alter Stat (with optional duration)

 ## Level / Value

 Instead of trying to assign a level to spells/items/creatures/characters, I could instead try to automatically rank them.
 If we can build a gambit system that's good enough to let characters play skillfully against each other we can just simulate many skirmishes of randomly generated parties using some sort of point buy system.